Working with TuneExperiment and PromptTuner

 The TuneExperiment class is responsible for creating experiments and scheduling tunings.
-All experiment results are stored automatically in the user-specified Cloud Object Storage (COS) for SaaS or in cluster’s file system in case of Cloud Pak for Data.
-Then, the TuneExperiment feature can fetch the results and provide them directly to the user for further usage.
+All experiment results are stored automatically in your chosen Cloud Object Storage (COS) for SaaS or in the cluster’s file system for Cloud Pak for Data.
+Then the TuneExperiment feature can fetch the results and provide them directly to you for further use.

 Configure PromptTuner

-For an TuneExperiment object initialization authentication credentials (examples available in section: Setup) and one of project_id or space_id are used.
+For an TuneExperiment object initialization, you need authentication credentials (for examples, see Setup) and the project_id or the space_id.

 Hint